본문 바로가기

 Catching "AI Bamyanggaeng"...
 Korea Music Performers Association Joins National R&D for Music Copyrights Image to aid understanding of the article.
 Provided by Eumsillyeon.

-The Korea Music Performers Association announced on January 15 that it will participate as a joint research institution in a national research and development (R&D) project for copyright verification of artificial intelligence (AI) and deepfake music.
+The Korea Music Performers Association announced on January 15 that it will participate as a joint research institution in a national research and development (R&D) project for verifying copyrights of artificial intelligence (AI) and deepfake music.

-Deepfake music refers to sound recordings produced by AI technology that alter a particular singer's voice or melody to make it appear as if the original artist performed the song.
-Kim Seungmin, Executive Director of the Korea Music Performers Association, stated, "There is a flood of sound recordings generated without the consent of vocal performers, leading to serious issues of infringement on voice rights and publicity rights.
-We are seeking ways for performers to protect their rights and generate revenue."
+Deepfake music refers to audio tracks created by using AI technology to alter a specific singer’s voice or melody so that it sounds as if the original artist performed it.
+Kim Seungmin, Executive Director of the Korea Music Performers Association, stated, “There is a flood of audio tracks generated without the consent of vocal performers, leading to serious issues of voice rights and publicity rights infringement.
+We are seeking ways for performers to protect their rights and generate revenue.”

-The research will develop audio watermarking-based rights information insertion technology and an automatic detection system for deepfake music.
-Through this, the project aims to establish a technical foundation for detecting unauthorized use of performers' voices and tracking rights information, and to provide a transparent settlement and distribution system for performers who consent to AI use.
+The research will develop audio watermarking-based rights information embedding technology and an automated deepfake music detection system.
+Through this, a technological foundation will be established to detect unauthorized use of performers’ voices and track rights information, while providing a transparent settlement and distribution system for performers who have consented to AI use.

-Park Geunik, Head of Business at the Korea Music Performers Association, commented, "This technology development based on our members' data will serve as the cornerstone for protecting performers' rights and building a fair music ecosystem in the AI era."
+Park Keunik, Head of the Business Team at the Korea Music Performers Association, stated, “This technology development, based on our members’ data, will serve as a cornerstone for protecting performers’ rights and building a fair music ecosystem in the AI era.”

-Founded in 1988, the Korea Music Performers Association is an organization that collects and distributes neighboring rights royalties for performers across all genres, including popular music, traditional Korean music, and classical music.
+Founded in 1988, the Korea Music Performers Association is an organization that collects and distributes neighboring rights royalties for performers in all genres, including popular music, traditional Korean music, and classical music.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.